technoroad/ADI_IMU_TR_Driver_ROS2/README.md

 ### Operating environment
 This software has been confirmed to work on the following OS and ROS versions.
-- Ubuntu 18.04 LTS + ros2 dashing
+- Ubuntu 18.04 LTS + ros2 dashing (This is not maintained.
+If you use it, use the dashing_eloquent branch.)
-- Ubuntu 18.04 LTS + ros2 eloquent
+- Ubuntu 18.04 LTS + ros2 eloquent (This is not maintained.
+If you use it, use the dashing_eloquent branch.)
 - Ubuntu 20.04 LTS + ros2 foxy